What is Perimenopause? Symptoms and What to Expect

 Perimenopause is a natural stage of life, but the symptoms can be unpredictable and sometimes overwhelming.
 With the right information, support and treatment, most women find they can manage this transition with far greater ease and confidence.

-We have created a Menopause symptom tracker LINK HERE which you may find helpful to print off and complete.
+We have created a Menopause Symptom Checker which you may find helpful to print off and complete.